AdobeDocs/experience-manager-cloud-manager.en/help/getting-started/project-setup.md

 ## Password-Protected Maven Repository Support {#password-protected-maven-repositories}

 Artifacts from a password-protected Maven repository should only be used very cautiously as code deployed through this mechanism is not run through all of the quality rules implemented in Cloud Manager's quality gates.
-It is advised to also deploy the Java sources as well as the whole project source code alongside with the binary.
+It is advised to also deploy the Java sources and the whole project source code alongside with the binary.

 >[!TIP]
 >